ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### System administrators or developers

-The MOJ systems or services that you administer or develop must follow the [Government Service Manual for Passwords](https://www.gov.uk/service-manual/design/passwords).
+Follow the [Government Service Manual for Passwords](https://www.gov.uk/service-manual/design/passwords) when you administer or develop MOJ systems or services.

 Some systems need extra measures besides passwords.
 For example, tokens or other multi-factor authentication devices might be appropriate.
 For more information about these, see the [IT Security - Access Control Standard][acs].

 A technical risk assessment identifies extra controls for systems that need formal accreditation.
 The assessment follows [HMG Information Assurance Standard No. 1 \& 2][hmgias2].
 The systems are also subject to a Business Impact Assessment (BIA).

-For example, the assessment might identify the need to have extra checks for logging in to an account or service.
+For example, an assessment might need you to have extra checks for logging in to an account or service.
 The checks might depend on various factors such as:

 - time of login
 - location of login